The History of Netball: Roots and Origins

 by energetic

 Netball is a relatively old sport which has grown from humble roots to become a major sport throughout the world.
-It was developed in England in the late 1890’s, following the introduction of basketball a few years earlier.
+The history of netball dates back to the late 1890s, when it was developed in England, following the introduction of basketball a few years earlier.
 The sport quickly grabbed hold, with women throughout the British empire participating as a way to socialise and stay healthy.
 Male and mixed netball competitions have begun to develop in recent times, and are becoming more and more popular every year.
-Netball has traditionally been dominated by both Australia (11 titles and 3 second place finishes) and New Zealand (4 titles and 8 second place finishes), with Australia the current world champions.
+Netball has traditionally been dominated by both Australia (11 titles and 3 second-place finishes) and New Zealand (4 titles and 8 second-place finishes), with Australia the current world champions.
 The only other country to win a world cup is Trinidad and Tobago, who won in 1979.

 From Humble Beginnings to a Worldwide Sport: